L00L entanglement and the twisted quantum eraser

 Consequently, the post-selected two-photon state can be written as the maximally entangled state:

-Note that while we have renormalized the state here, it is obtained after the BS with a probability of one-half.
-In general, this is a two-dimensional entangled state in a Hilbert space comprising of states $\ket{\ell_1}$ and $\ket{\ell_2}$.
+It is important to note that reflection at the BS flips the sign of OAM modes $\ell_1$ and $\ell_2$, which is remedied by the inclusion of an extra reflection in input path $a$ and output path $b$.
+Note also that while we have renormalized the state here, it is obtained after the BS with a probability of one-half.
+This is a Bell state where the photons are supported on the modes, $\ket{\ell1}$ and $\ket{\ell2}$.
 In contrast to a high-dimensional OAM-entangled two-photon state directly generated through a nonlinear process such as spontaneous parametric downconversion \cite{LGEnt}, this state does not result from the conservation of pump momentum.
 Instead, it is the result of a coherent superposition of the two output possibilities from the BS.
 As such, the OAM values involved can be arbitrarily chosen at the input stage.
 By setting the OAM value carried by the second input photon to zero ($\ell_2=0$) we can then realize the $\LOOL$ state: